Up to 50% off sofas & mattresses — limited‑time deals.

 Cleaning Codes and Stain Reality Checks

-• Put the swatch on a hard surface and rub with a clean, dry microfiber cloth to see if fuzz lifts quickly
+• Put the swatch on a hard surface and rub it with a clean, dry microfiber cloth to see whether fuzz lifts quickly

-• Dab water on one corner, blot, then air-dry to check for rings or texture change
+• Dab water on one corner, blot it, then let it air-dry so you can check for rings or texture change

-• Repeat with the cleaner type you’d realistically use (only if the care guidance allows it)
+• Repeat with the cleaner you would realistically use, but only if the care guidance allows it

 Color, Texture, and Lighting: Prevent Regret After Delivery